Use Tableau Bridge to Expand Data Freshness Options

-The sync client is available only with the 64-bit version of Tableau Desktop on Windows, starting with version 9.0.1.
+Tableau Bridge is available only with the 64-bit version of Tableau Desktop on Windows.

-The computer on which you run the sync client must be on the same Windows domain and have access to the source data that will be used to refresh the published extract
+The computer on which you run Tableau Bridge must be on the same Windows domain and have access to the underlying database specified in the published data source.

-The user signed in to Tableau Online through the sync client must have a Publisher or Site Administrator site role on Tableau Online, and the user must be the owner of the published data extracts or a site administrator.
+The user signed in to Tableau Online through Tableau Bridge must have a Publisher or Site Administrator site role on the Tableau Online site, and the user must be the owner of the published data source or a site administrator.

-If the computer is turned off, if you log off of Windows, or if you sign out of the sync client, scheduled refresh tasks still run on Tableau Online (that is, on the server).
-However, updates for the data sources you set up in the sync client will not be able to reach the server until you sign in again.
-Therefore, during the time that the sync client is not running, the published data sources on Tableau Online do not get refreshed.
-For more information, see Stop Sync Client Refreshes.
+If the computer is turned off, if you log off of Windows, or if you exit Tableau Bridge, updates for the data sources you set up in Tableau Bridge will not be able to reach Tableau Online, and the published data sources do not get refreshed until you sign in again.
+During this time, you will receive refresh failure notification emails from Tableau Online.
+For more information, see Stop Keeping Data Fresh through Tableau Bridge.